thomasWeise/aitoa/book/introduction/metaheuristics/README.md

 The goal of solving the TSP is to find the shortest round trip tour through $n$&nbsp;cities.
 The TSP is $\NPprefix$&#8209;hard&nbsp;[@GJ1979CAIAGTTTONC; @GP2002TTSPAIV].
 Today, it is possible to solve many large instances of this problem to optimality by using sophisticated *exact* algorithms&nbsp;[@CEG2005CWDPIFT; @W2003ROCFTB].
-Yet, finding the *shortest possible tour* for a particular TSP may (still and probably always in the future) simply take way too long, e.g., in the scale of many years.
+Yet, finding the *shortest possible tour* for a particular TSP might still take many years if you are unlucky.
-Finding just *one tour* is, however, very easy: I can write down the cities in any particular order.
+Finding just *one tour* is, however, very easy:
+I can write down the cities in any particular order.
 Of course, I can visit the cities in an arbitrary order.
 That is an entirely valid solution, and I can obtain it basically in 0&nbsp;time.
 This "tour" would probably be very bad, very long, and generally not a good idea.